alechenninger/blog/posts/fakes.md

 replacements aren't what we actually ship_.
 If you go too far with mocking, what actually happens is that your feedback cycles _slow down_ because **you aren't actually seeing your code as it truly works until you deploy and get it in front of users**.
 If you don't have good monitoring, the situation is even worse: you'd never get the feedback at all!
+Your users could be broken, and you may never know.

 > Mocks are like hard drugs... the more you use, the more separated from reality everything
 > becomes.^[1]